-The panel noted that the original substantive panel found that Mr Ungureanu had not demonstrated sufficient insight.
+'The panel noted that the original and last reviewing panel found that Mr Ungureanu had not demonstrated sufficient insight.
 It noted that the original substantive panel found that Mr Ungureanu sought to excuse and minimise his actions and failed to address how his misconduct would have negatively impacted the reputation of the nursing profession, and how he would handle such situations differently in the future.
 This panel had no new information before it to make a different finding.

-In its consideration of whether Mr Ungureanu has strengthened his practice, the panel took into account that the original substantive panel had no information before it regarding any steps Mr Ungureanu may have taken to address the concerns raised about his practice.
-This panel was not provided with any evidence of the same from Mr Ungureanu and had no further information to demonstrate that the concerns about his practice identified by the original substantive panel have been addressed and were unlikely to reoccur.
-The panel considered that Mr Ungureanu has not provided any information such as testimonials or employment references.
+In its consideration of whether Mr Ungureanu has taken steps to strengthen his practice, the panel considered that Mr Ungureanu has not provided any information such as testimonials or employment references.
 He has not provided a further reflective piece detailing the impact of his misconduct on patients, colleagues and the nursing profession.
 He has not provided any evidence of relevant training.
 The panel therefore determined that there was no evidence before it to demonstrate that Mr Ungureanu has strengthened his nursing practice.

 The original substantive panel determined that Mr Ungureanu was liable to repeat matters of the kind found proved.
-Today's panel has concluded, given the lack of engagement, lack of evidence of insight, remorse or strengthened practice, that there still remains a risk of harm to the public.
+Today's panel has concluded, given the lack of engagement, lack of developing insight, further remorse or strengthened practice, that there still remains a risk of harm to the public.
 The panel therefore decided that a finding of continuing impairment is necessary on the grounds of public protection.